bnwgun/bnwgun.github.io/index-eng.md

 3. Confirm the message saying that the file is unzipped properly and installed.
 4. Touch the circular icon with 'i' in the center at top/left of the screen.
 5. In the list, touch the file named "BnW-SoundGun.mmp".
-6. By touching/holding on the round circle at center, you can "shoot" sounds...
+6. By touching/holding on that circles at center, you can "shoot" sounds...

 ---